Will you write for me?

 Can I pick your brain about journalism, freelance writing, story ideas, sources, literary culture, or Detroit?

-I get asked this a lot, and I love helping out where I can.
+I get asked this a lot.
 To make things easy for both of us, I made this substantive PDF: “Breaking Into Freelance Writing.”

 - The Guardian: “An insider’s cultural guide to Detroit.”